keing1/keing1.github.io/_posts/2025-04-24-reward-hacking.md

 You may have noticed that nearly all of the examples of reward hacks I’ve summarized[^aswsk72v22k] came from models that received extensive RL training.
 I believe this is not a coincidence.

-In some sense, reward hacking from RL shouldn’t be too surprising, as RL trains models to take actions that get high reward, and reward hacking is sometimes a good strategy for getting high reward.
+In some sense, reward hacking coming from RL shouldn’t be too surprising, as RL trains models to take actions that get high reward, and reward hacking is sometimes a good strategy for getting high reward.
 More concretely, RL may teach models certain behavioral traits that make the models more prone to reward hacks.
 RL training can teach models to be more persistent, to find creative solutions, to try solutions that are unlikely to work if there is no better alternative, and potentially to even think about how they are evaluated, as these traits are useful towards accomplishing tasks in a diversity of environments.

 Furthermore, if the reward signals we give models are imperfect on some fraction of tasks during RL training, which seems likely, we could explicitly reinforce reward hacking during training.
 Models could reward hack on those tasks during training, and then generalize to reward hack on new tasks during deployment.
 There is already [some](https://www.lesswrong.com/posts/Ge55vxEmKXunFFwoe/reward-hacking-behavior-can-generalize-across-tasks) [evidence](https://www.anthropic.com/research/reward-tampering) this is a risk.
 This would directly incentivize models to think about the limitations of our evaluations and oversight, as this kind of thinking would result in higher reward than just being [helpful, honest, and harmless](https://docs.anthropic.com/en/docs/resources/glossary#hhh).